bsander15/music-classifier/README.md

 4. MusicAgent.py -- run this to segment inputted file, run genetic algorithm, and output results for
 5. select_features.py -- contains genetic algorithms for KNN and neural nets (optimizing parameters feature selection)

-To get started, run: `python3 MusicAgent`.
+To get started, run: `python3 MusicAgent.py`.
 (NOTE: training/testing data not provided in repository)